tinne26/kage-desk/tutorials/intro/08_triangles.md

 # `DrawTrianglesShader()`

 We have now learned to use images, but we are still only scratching the surface of what we can do with them.
-The next exercise I wanted you to try was mirroring the spider-cat-dog to obtain something like this:
+The next exercise I wanted you to try consists in mirroring the spider-cat-dog to obtain something like this:

 ![](https://github.com/tinne26/kage-desk/blob/main/img/mirrored_creature.webp?raw=true)

-...sadly, there's a problem.
+...There's only a small problem.

 You may remember from the previous chapters that the `DrawRectShaderOptions` image sizes and the shader's target rectangle must be the same size.
 While it's true that we could draw the first part normally and the second using the shader, I want you to do everything in the same shader instead.
-After all, it can't be a proper training arc if I don't make you suffer a little bit.
+After all, it won't be a proper training arc if I don't make you suffer a little bit.

 Since `DrawRectShader()` won't work, we need to switch to `DrawTrianglesShader()` instead.